provenance-io/walletconnect-js/README.md

 React context provider to supply state to every child within

 - Include as parent to all Components using `walletconnect-js`
-- Optional: You may pass your own instance of walletConnectService into the context provider under the param `service`
+- Optional: You may pass your own instance of walletConnectService into the context provider using the param `service`
+- Optional: You may pass an auto-redirect url when disconnected into the provider using the param `connectionRedirect`
 - Usage Example (w/React.js):

   ```js